BLSQ/orbf2/architecture.md

 This code was extracted from orbf2
 - to ease the testing : outside any persitence mechanism
-- to ease the performance testing/tuning : fat models where filled with persitence logic and calculation logic making hard to know why a invoice calculation where slower.
+- to ease the performance testing/tuning : fat models where filled with persitence logic and calculation logic making hard to know why an invoice calculation was slower.
 - to seperate the calculations from their operational usage : simulation or production write data to dhis2

 Most models discussed in orbf2 have their "value object" counterpart in the gem.